NAIST-SE/SE-Indo21/README.md

 ## Collaboration Story

-I think that Software Engineering is ....
+I think that Software Engineering is very good.

 It will help me to ...